MPs want ex-ministers to face legal action if they break ‘revolving door’ rules

 There have since been calls for the rules to be tightened in the wake of former prime minister David Cameron’s involvement in lobbying ministers and officials on behalf of the failed finance company Greensill Capital.

-Mr Cameron only became involved with the firm after he had been out of Government for over two years and his actions were therefore deemed permissible.
+Mr Cameron’s actions were deemed permissible as he only became involved with the firm after he had been out of Government for more than two years.

 By making the business appointment rules legally enforceable, the MPs said breaches could be pursued through the courts.